History Museum open Thursday, Friday, Saturday only, 10 am – 2 pm

 “It doesn’t take much time or money to see this at your own pace and you get a souvenir included in the price that you get to watch be made.
 It was interesting to learn all the things that were invented in Golden.
 Good spot to stop by if you are new to Golden or thinking of moving there – you get a sense of the people through the bios of the real people in the community.” — TripAdvisor review

-Golden History Museum is new and old at the same time.
-As far back as 1938, citizens began collecting, exhibiting, and preserving Golden artifacts.
+GHM is new and old at the same time.
+The founding goes back to 1938, when citizens began collecting, exhibiting, and preserving Golden artifacts.
 Jefferson County Commissioners, with the aid of the Works Progress Administration, were instrumental in creating this collection as the basis of a museum that has had several homes over the years.
-Since 1996 its home has been 923 10th Street (when it was known as the Golden Pioneer Museum).
+The museum hosted a grand opening on January 14, 1939 at North School on Washington Avenue, the first official home.
+Since 1996 it has been housed at 923 10th Street.

 Drawing on the work of those who have come before us and those who share their passion and perspective for local history is what keeps us motivated.
 We couldn’t do it without you.

 We are thankful for all of the community support we receive, and we are excited about the increased value that the History Museum is adding to the Golden community.
 Come grow with us!